FINANCIAL AID RATE57%

 Visual and Performing Arts

-The list of nearby schools has been selected by researching which schools offer similar programs to Northern Virginia Community College.
+The list of schools below have been selected by researching which schools offer similar programs to Northern Virginia Community College.

-- Montgomery College in Rockville, MD (19 miles away)
+- Montgomery College in Silver Spring, MD (19 miles away)

-- Prince George's Community College in Largo, MD (23 miles away)
+- Prince George's Community College in Baltimore, MD (23 miles away)

-- College of Southern Maryland in La Plata, MD (23 miles away)
+- College of Southern Maryland in North East, MD (23 miles away)

 - Baltimore City Community College in Baltimore, MD (46 miles away)

-- Germanna Community College in Locust Grove, VA (47 miles away)
+- Germanna Community College in Fairfax, VA (47 miles away)